SN7k/LightBright/README.md

 <br>

-**LiteBright** is a lightweight Windows system-tray app for controlling monitor brightness.
+**LiteBright** is a lightweight brightness control tool for Windows that makes adjusting monitor brightness quick and effortless.
-It lives quietly in the taskbar, uses virtually no memory, and starts instantly — no background polling, no bloat.
+It lets you adjust your screen brightness instantly, without opening settings or touching monitor buttons.

 <br>